-The present study will not be concerned with the effect on corrosion by the small amounts of water dissolved in the hydrocarbon phase.
+The present study will not be concerned with the effect on corrosion by the small amounts of water dissolved in the hydrocarbon phase 12.
 The reason is that this effect seems to be important primarily at very low water cuts (<1%).
-In a recent study, Groysman and Erdman investigated the corrosion of CS in water/petroleum distillate mixtures in the presence of oxygen, related to the transport and storage of finished petroleum products.
-Low water cuts were used (<5%) with the goal to identify the critical value of water concentration leading to significant corrosion.
+In a recent study Groysman and Erdman 13 investigated the corrosion of carbon steel in water/petroleum distillate mixtures in the presence of oxygen - related to the transport and storage of finished petroleum products.
+Low water cuts were used (<5%) with an aim to identify the critical value of water concentration leading to significant corrosion.
 The tests were done at atmospheric pressure and room temperature using simple agitation of the mixture by a magnetic stirrer.
-Onset of corrosion at very low water cuts (0.01% to 0.1%) was related to the presence of free water but also to the small quantities of water dissolved in the hydrocarbon phase.
+Onset of corrosion at very low water cuts (0.01 - 0.1%) was related to the presence of free water but also to the small quantities of water dissolved in the hydrocarbon phase 12.

-EXPERIMENTAL PROCEDURES
+EXPERIMENTAL

-Experiments were carried out in a HRC apparatus.
+Experiments were carried out in a horizontal rotating cylinder apparatus.
 Figure 1 is a CAD representation of the test cell.
-A cylindrical mild steel test piece, mounted on a horizontal stainless steel shaft (covered with polytetrafluoroethylene [PTFE]), was rotated by a variablespeed 24-V motor, inside a horizontally mounted transparent acrylic cylindrical cell.
-Fittings on the ends and top of the cell were provided for electrochemical measuring instruments, for gas bubbling equipment, and for filling and emptying the cell.
+A cylindrical mild steel test piece, mounted on a horizontal stainless steel shaft (covered with Teflon), was rotated by a variable-speed 24 V motor, inside a horizontally mounted transparent Perspex cylindrical cell.
+Fittings on the ends and top of the cell were provided for electrochemical measuring instruments, for gas bubbling equipment and for filling and emptying the cell.

-The electrolyte used was a carbonated water solution, with 1% (wt%) sodium chloride (NaCl) added to aid conductivity.
-This solution was purged with $CO_2$ for 30 min before being added to the cell, and then continually while in the cell.
-The pH was not adjusted during the experiments and was typically at pH 4.1 ± 0.1.
-The temperature was $25 \pm 1^{\circ}C$ .
-The hydrocarbon used was analytical reagent-grade hexane, chosen for its high purity in these initial laboratory experiments.
-In the future, other types of hydrocarbons will be tested with a special focus on the effect of additives such a surfactants, scale, and corrosion inhibitors.
+The electrolyte used was a carbonated water solution, with 1% (by weight) sodium chloride added to aid conductivity.
+This solution was purged with CO_2 for 30 minutes before being added to the cell, and then continually whilst in the cell.
+The pH was not adjusted during the experiments and was typically at pH 4.1 ±0.1.
+The temperature was $25 \pm 1^{\circ}$ C. The hydrocarbon used was analytical reagent-grade hexane, chosen for its high purity in these initial laboratory experiments.
+In the future other types of hydrocarbons will be tested with a special focus on the effect of additives such a surfactants, scale and corrosion inhibitors.

 The steel electrode was polished with abrasive paper, down to 1000 grit, prior to each experimental run.
-During and after polishing, the specimen was rinsed with ethanol to minimize any oxidation on the surface.
-The cylinder was mounted on the shaft and quickly placed into the cell, in a $CO_2$ environment.
-The pre-carbonated solution was promptly added, to the desired level, and the cell was topped with the hexane.
+During and after polishing, the specimen was rinsed with ethanol to minimise any oxidation on the surface.
+The cylinder was mounted on the shaft and quickly placed into the cell, in a CO_2 environment.
+The pre-carbonated solution was promptly added, to the desired level, and the cell topped with the hexane.